I need help

 Can I receive clothing or hygiene products ?

 Yes.
-Distributions of clothing, shoes, blankets and hygiene products are organized regularly :
+Distributions of clothing, shoes and hygiene products are organized regularly :

 - in Brussels : at the Humanitarian Hub (Avenue du Port 100, 1000 Brussels) on Monday, Tuesday and Friday.
 This is a ticketed service.
 You can collect a ticket on the same day from 10:00 am.